Linguapress

 "of" is essential, except in a few specific cases.

-C2) The director of marketing.
-NOT : the marketing's director
+C2) The Department of Linguistics.
+NOT : the Linguistics's department

 Complemental noun groups can often be rephrased as compounds, without 's: